scssyworks/argon-calendar-core/README.md

 # Support

-Calendar core API is supported for both `nodejs` as well as `browser` environments.
+Calendar core API has support for both `nodejs` as well as `browser` environments.
 You can also use it with bundlers such as `webpack`, `parcel` and `rollup`.